Shoval: Economy

 Shoval has two major sources of income; agriculture and plastics manufacturing.
 Its dairy farm is one of the largest in the area and is managed as a partnership with kibbutz Na'an.
 It also has a vast area of arable land where wheat, barley and potatoes are grown.
 In addition there are several chicken coops that are mainly used to raise chickens for meat.
 The kibbutz also operates a plastic seals manufacturing plant named Seal Jet.

 Arava Power Company operates a solar farm on Shoval's land.
 This 24 acre farm can produce 6.4 MW using 22100 JA Solar panels.

-Education

-In 1963, a regional high school was built named Mevo'ot HaNegev in the kibbutz.
-The school serves pupils of the ages of 12–18 from the kibbutz and the surrounding settlements.
-The education system in the kibbutz also includes kindergartens and the young students learn in the Nitzanei HaNegev elementary school in Beit Kama.
-The kibbutz also hosts an ulpan for teaching the Hebrew language and its students study and work in the kibbutz.